Drop c tuning is without a doubt, one of the most versatile alternate tunings out there. It is usually used in heavy metal due to its low-end sound.

 2. Blew by Nirvana

-This one is a great song for guitarists who are new to drop c tuning.
+Written by Kurt Cobain, this is another great song for guitarists who are new to drop c tuning.
 The reason is, it is a pretty straightforward track with a simple song structure and easy guitar riffs.

 Here is a tab for Blew’s intro guitar riff by Kurt

 You can notice that the riff consists of simple three strings power chords with some slides and hammer-ons here and there.
-This is the reason that makes this song perfect for guitar players who are new to drop c tuning.
+This is the reason that makes this song perfect for beginners.

 3. Bad Horsie by Steve Vai

-Bad Horsie is one of those Steve’s most popular, innovative, and complex guitar tracks in drop c tuning that will never get old.
+Bad Horsie is one of those Steve’s most popular, innovative, and complex guitar tracks in drop c tuning that will sweep any guitarist off their feet.

 The composition begins with a lot of whammies followed by a riff which serves as the base for his memorable guitar solo that he plays later in the song.